 View Larger Map

-The following summary includes all major incidents reported to the Department of Public Safety between Feb.
-28 and March 5.
+The following summary includes all major incidents reported to the Department of Public Safety between April 17 and April 23.
 It does not include general service and alarm calls.
 The Providence Police Department also responds to incidents occurring off campus.
-DPS does not divulge information on open cases that are currently under investigation by the department, PPD or the Office of Student Life.
+DPS does not divulge information on cases that are currently under investigation by the department, PPD or the Office of Student Life.
 DPS maintains a daily log of all shift activity and general service calls which can be viewed during business hours at its headquarters, located at 75 Charlesfield St.